PDC World Championship 2018

 We’ve seen some upsets on the PDC circuit this year including tournament wins for Gerwyn Price and a maiden victory for Ian ‘Diamond’ White.
 Rob Cross’ win 12 months ago was unexpected but this is a tournament where all the big names are present and the lower ranked throwers rarely succeed.

 But could we see any value this year, even if we play it safer and take an Each Way bet?
 We’ve mentioned Gerwyn Price and while the Ice Man is as short as 50/1 in places, he is out at a top price of 125/1 with William Hill and 10Bet.
-Ian White is further back at best odds of 150/1 with Unibet and 888Sport while Simon Whitlock might attract some interest at 100/1 with Boylesports and 888Sport.
+Ian White is further back at best odds of 150/1 with Unibet while Simon Whitlock might attract some interest at 100/1 with Boylesports.

 Those three players have all shown some form in weaker fields but with all of the big names in that hat, we’re not expecting to look beyond the list of ‘usual suspects’.